ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 *** Please sign TX hash on the ledger device ***
 ```

-Next, a new signing will be started for the create chain TX.
+Next, a new signing is going to be started for the create chain TX.

-On the ledger a `Sign Hash` window will be active.
+On the ledger a `Sign Hash` window is going to be active.
 Navigate to the ledger `Accept` window by using
 the ledger's right button, and then authorize the request by pressing both left and right buttons.

-After that the TX will be recognized as having all required signatures.
+After that the TX is going to be recognized as having all required signatures.

 ```text